demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-EnemySoundFixes/README.md

 # Enemy Sound Fixes
 Fixes numerous issues with missing sound effects, or SFX playing when they shouldn't.
+- Players
+  - Fixed fall damage not playing its special sound effect unless you crash with a jetpack
 - Snare fleas
   - Fixed shrieking when hitting its dead body
   - Fixed chasing "footsteps" and suffocation noises not looping